Is It Respectful to Live Stream a Funeral?

 For many families, live streaming is not just about technology — it is about connection.

-It allows loved ones from around the world to be part of the service, regardless of distance.
-It supports those who are unwell or unable to travel, and it ensures that no one is excluded from saying goodbye.
+It allows loved ones from around the world to be part of the service regardless of distance.
+It supports those who are unwell or unable to travel.
+It ensures that no one is excluded from saying goodbye.

 Why Professional Funeral Streaming Matters

-While it is possible to stream a funeral using a mobile phone or social media, the experience can be very different.
+While it is possible to stream a funeral using a mobile phone or social media, the experience can be very different — and the risks are real.

 Live streaming a funeral is not about replacing being there in person — it is about including those who cannot be there.